thecodejuicer/katacoda-scenarios/introToProgramming/step1.md

 What, you ask, is &ldquo;Hello, World!&rdquo; anyhow?
 It simply prints &ldquo;Hello, World!&rdquo; to the screen.
 It isn't terribly exciting.
 But, it does give us a chance to talk about some important fundamentals.

-Since we're using Java&trade;, there are a few things every program need.
+Since we're using Java&trade;, there are a few things every program needs.
 In your editor is a blank file named <code>HelloWorld.java</code>.
 The first thing it needs is a <code>class</code> definition.
 Make it look like this:
 <pre class="file">
 public class HelloWorld {}